arusahni/website/posts/2015/04/switching-to-neovim-part-2.rst

 .. description: In which I describe how I parameterized hardcoded Vim paths in my vimrc.
 .. type: text

+*2016-11-03 Update: Now using the XDG-compliant configuration location.*

 `Now that my initial NeoVim configuration is in place <link://slug/switching-to-neovim-part-1>`_, I'm ready to get to work, right?
 Well, almost.
 In my excitement to make the leap from one editor to another, I neglected a portion of my attempt to keep Vim and NeoVim isolated - the local runtimepath (usually :code:`~/.vim`).

 "But Aru, if NeoVim is basically Vim, shouldn't they be able to share the directory?"
 Usually, yes.
 But I anticipate, as I start to experiment with some of the new features and functionality of NeoVim, I might add plugins that I want to keep isolated from my Vim instance.

-I'd like Vim to use :code:`~/.vim` and NeoVim to use :code:`~/.nvim`.
+I'd like Vim to use :code:`~/.vim` and NeoVim to use :code:`~/.config/nvim`.
 Accomplishing this is simple - I must first detect whether or not I'm running NeoVim and base the root path on the outcome of that test:

 .. code:: vim

   if has('nvim')
-      let s:editor_root=expand("~/.nvim")
+      let s:editor_root=expand("~/.config/nvim")
   else
       let s:editor_root=expand("~/.vim")
   endif